Miguelrv82/M82K-GUI-MAKER-BETA/README.md

 ### Real Time Preview:
 - Enables instant observation of changes to make informed decisions.

+### Ui Design
+- Create the UI for both the Instrument and the Multi Script.

 ### Native Controls
 - All native controls are available with their design and properties.